 - 1. Provide SDVS with a letter on agency letterhead.
 In this letter you should provide the following: - a.
 Explanation of this grant adjustment request. - i.
 What the expense is, what funding source it is being requested (VOCA/FVPSA/STOP/SASP?) - ii.
 Dollar amount being requested in the adjustment. - iii.
 Sufficiently describe the need. - b.
-The subrecipient is not requesting additional funding but are rather moving funding that was previously awarded, it should be explained where this funding is being moved from (category within MAVIS) within that award and why it isn't being utilized as it was previously budgeted/awarded for. - 2.
-Complete a budget modification in MAVIS. - a.
+The subrecipient is not requesting additional funding but are rather moving funding that was previously awarded, it should be explained where this funding is being moved from (category within MAVIS) within that award and why it isn't being utilized as it was previously budgeted/awarded for. - Complete a budget modification in MAVIS. - a.
 (If needed to move funding between categories.
 If there is funding already in that category but this expense was not requested in the application, a modification within MAVIS may not need to be completed). - 3.
 Once those above steps have been completed and approved by SDVS, you will be able to expend the funding and request the reimbursement for this expense.
-This expense should be prorated and not 100% can come from SDVS.
-It sounds like that is what you were already planning but I wanted to make sure I was confirming that as well.